GetLocalized/localize-action/README.md

 To use the Localize-Action in your workflow, simply add it to your GitHub Actions workflow file.

+Here’s an example workflow that uses the Localize-Action to automatically translate your i18n files whenever you push to the `main` branch:

 ```yaml
 name: Localize i18n Files